 visstat(HairEyeColorDataFrame$Eye, HairEyeColorDataFrame$Hair)

-## Fisher's test
+## Fisher's exact test (both factors, small expected counts)

 HairEyeColorMaleFisher <- HairEyeColor[, , 1]